 Claire has over 25 years nursing experience in patient care and clinical research (academic and commercial research).

-Network Senior Research Administrator for Scottish Stroke Research Network
+Network Senior Research Administrator, NRS Stroke Research Network

 4th Floor Walton Annexe